tueda/makefile4latex/README.md

   Delete all files created by running `make`.
 - `mostlyclean`:
   Delete only intermediate files created by running `make`.
+- `lint`:
+  Run linters for source files in the current directory.
 - `dist`:
   Create tar-gzipped archives for [arXiv](https://arxiv.org/) submission.
 - `watch`: